ccapeng/programming/topic-coding.md

 - This is a balance between better coding and easy understanding.

 - The Rule of thumbnail to use that:
-	- As long as you can keep the code
-		- nature
-		- short enough
-		- easy to read
+	- Debugger can make a stop to this single value
+	- Necessary modern language trend.

 ## Best practice